bluescarni/piranha/doc/sphinx/hello_piranha.rst

    // Include the global Piranha header.
    #include "piranha/piranha.hpp"

-   // Import the Piranha namespace. using namespace piranha;
+   // Import the names from the Piranha namespace. using namespace piranha;

    int main()